 Companies turn to public cloud infrastructure to achieve cost-efficiency, business continuity, and scalability.
 While cloud setups hold great potential and help reach these aims, they can also reveal some challenges.

-Read more: Cloud application as a scalable and efficient solution for an Energy Company
+Case Study: Cloud application as a scalable and efficient solution for an energy company

 It is essential to find the right balance between performance and cost and iteratively track your infrastructure and bills.
 That is when cloud cost optimization tools prove to be useful.
 Leverage the solutions that CSPs offer and enforce them with technologies provided by third-parties.